andrius-learns-things/tech-profile-and-notes/README.md

 - `*` I have not used it and also have doubts if it is for every situation
 - `?` Just an untested idea

-## Ideas how to expand this page:
+## META: Ideas how to expand this page:

-- From Experiments 1-11
+- 3dbs needs fixing
 - From full stack (divide? or maybe not?)
+- Many TODOs here...
+- 12 factor app...
+- .NET part is empty
+- Documentation part is empty
+- Maybe it would be nice to recover and to link to my certs...
 - I would like to have Event sourcing here...
 - I would like to have VueJS here...
 - From older KBs...
 - OOP/Functional programming/Design pattern experiments?
-- Documentation?